100+ Management Skills for Your Resume: List, Examples & Tips

 Planning

-Planning is one of the management skills for a resume.
+Planning is one of the critical management skills to put on your resume.
 It demonstrates one’s ability to develop plans to achieve an objective using various resources within a time limit.

 • Research